Tangle Floer homology and cobordisms between tangles: The cobordism map and its invariance

-where $\epsilon(d_\ell)$ is $0$ if $d_\ell$ is the top intersection point $d^+_\ell$, and is $1$ otherwise.
-We are thus forced to have $d_\ell=d^+_\ell$.
+where $\epsilon(d_\ell^+)=0$ and $\epsilon(d_\ell^-)=1$.
+We are thus forced to have $\star=+$.
 It also follows from the argument of Proposition~\ref{prop:limit-moduli-space} and the second part of Lemma~\ref{lem:three-curves-general} that, if the the necks are sufficiently stretched, $\Mod(\Delta^\ell)$ may be identified with $\Mod(\Delta^{\ell-1})$.
-This argument may in fact be repeated again and again to show that the generator $\Theta$ uses the top intersection points
+This argument may in fact be repeated again and again to show that the generator $\theta$ uses the intersection points

-and that $\Mod(\Delta^\ell)$ may be identified with $\Mod(\Delta^{n+m})$, for a triangle class over $\Sig^{n+m}$.\\
+and that $\Mod(\Delta^\ell)$ may be identified with $\Mod(\Delta^{n+m})$, for a triangle class over $\Sig^{n+m}$.